GAMBLING’S HIGH STAKES: IS ENOUGH BEING DONE TO PROTECT PLAYERS?

 img

 Gambling is a big business—no doubt about it.
 With billions flowing through sports betting apps and online platforms, it’s no surprise that this industry keeps growing.
-But behind the money and excitement, there’s a real impact on the lives of gamblers, especially those who struggle with addiction.

 The National Council on Problem Gambling (NCPG) recently released a report that highlights just how poorly most U.S. states are doing when it comes to protecting players.
 According to their findings, states are only meeting about 39% of the standards laid out by the NCPG’s Internet Responsible Gambling Standards (IRGS).
 These standards, updated in late 2023, aim to make sure that people are protected from the harms of gambling, especially those at risk of addiction.